-Admissions Requirements (Each application is reviewed in its entirety before a student is admitted)
+Admissions Requirements (Each application is reviewed in its entirety before a student is admitted):

-- Evidence of a baccalaureate degree from a U.S. institution of higher education that is accredited with an accrediting agency recognized by the U.S. Department of Education.
+Evidence of a baccalaureate degree from a U.S. institution of higher education that is accredited with an accrediting agency recognized by the U.S. Department of Education.
 International students must have their degree evaluated by a recognized member of the National Association of Credential Evaluation Services (NACES).
 Evaluations and transcripts received directly from the evaluation service will be accepted as official documents.
 Foreign transcripts that have not been evaluated will not be accepted by the Office of Admissions.
-All documents issued in a foreign language must have a certified English translation attached. - Official transcripts from other institutions of higher learning attended for courses to be applied to the program. - A "B" average (2.7 g.p.a) or better in all undergraduate coursework, or a "B" or better average in all work attempted in upper division undergraduate studies, or a "B" or better average in previous graduate work. - A copy of your current resume along with a valid government issued photo ID - A personal statement (500 words) of professional and educational goals - References from three people who can attest to the likelihood of your successful completion of the degree program. - For students for whom English is a second language, a minimum score of 530 on the paper-based or 79 on the computerbased Test of English as a Foreign Language (TOEFL), 6.5 on the International English Language Test (IELTS), or 50 on the PTE Academic Score Report.
+All documents issued in a foreign language must have a certified English translation attached.

+- Official transcripts from other institutions of higher learning attended for courses to be applied to the program; - A grade of "B" (2.7 GPA) or better in all undergraduate coursework, or a "B" or better average in all work attempted in upper division undergraduate studies, or a "B" or better average in previous graduate work; - · A current resume along with a valid government issued photo ID; - · A personal statement (500 words) of professional and educational goals; - References from two people who can attest to the likelihood of your successful completion of the degree program; - For students for whom English is a second language, a minimum score of 530 on the paper-based or 79 on the computer-based Test of English as a Foreign Language (TOEFL), 6.5 on the International English Language Test (IELTS) or 50 on the PTE Academic Score Report.